Disc 3. In the Line of Duty 3: Yes, Madam!

 The japanese jewel designer Yamamoto is having a display of his latest

-members of the terrorist organisation The Red Army, attacks and robs
+of the terrorist organisation The Red Army, attacks and robs the Jewellery

-so by showing inhuman violence and slaughtering a mass of guards, cops
+They do so by showing inhuman violence and slaughtering a mass of guards,

 cop Hiroshi Fujioka (played by Hiroshi Fujioka) loses his buddy cop